rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 You will need [RKE]({{< baseurl >}}/rke/latest/en/installation/) and [kubectl]({{< baseurl >}}/rancher/v2.x/en/faq/kubectl/) CLI utilities installed.

 Prepare by creating 3 new nodes to be the target for the restored Rancher instance.
-See [HA Install]({{< baseurl >}}/rancher/v2.x/en/installation/ha/create-nodes-lb/) for node requirements.
+See [Kubernetes Install]({{< baseurl >}}/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/) for node requirements.

 We recommend that you start with fresh nodes and a clean state.
 Alternatively you can clear Kubernetes and Rancher configurations from the existing nodes.
 This will destroy the data on these nodes.
 See [Node Cleanup]({{< baseurl >}}/rancher/v2.x/en/faq/cleaning-cluster-nodes/) for the procedure.